 – Before chopping the veggies, pour some Shoyu into a bowl and marinate the tofu.
 Cover bowl with plastic wrap and shake vigorously every so often while channeling those old Shake ‘n’ Bake commercials 🙂

 – Steam all veggies except the bell pepper according to your preferred method.
-We use a rice cooker– you may have a stand alone steamer or simply a pot over the stove top.
+I use a rice cooker– you may have a stand alone steamer or simply a pot over the stove top.
 Meanwhile, place oil and onion in a medium pan and saute.
 Once onions begin to look translucent, add tofu and fry on medium heat until the edges start to brown.
 Add steamed veggies, garlic and ginger and continue to cook over low heat while the sauce is being prepared.
 Just before it’s time to add the veggies to the sauce, add the bell pepper.

 1 can Coconut milk

 2 Tbl Shoyu